 Families cannot register directly with the kindergarten that are part of the CRES, they must go through the centralised registration process.
-Kindergarten's can direct families to register through City of Whittlesea and assist them to complete the registration.
+Kindergarten's can direct families to register through Whittlesea Counciland assist them to complete the registration.

 To fill out the registration form, families will need to provide information about themselves and their child.
-At this stage they do not need to attach any supporting documentation.
+At this stage they may ask to attach any supporting documentation.
 They will need a credit card (to pay the registration fee).
-The fee can also be paid in person at City of Whittlesea.
+The fee can also be paid in person at [council office].
 This fee is waived for all families and carers eligible for Priority of Access allocation.

-The registration form asks families for:
+The registration form may ask families for:

-- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment. - Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - Is from a multiple birth (triplet or greater) - have had contact with Child Protection - Is in Out-Of-Home Care - Holds, or has a family member who holds, a Commonwealth Health Care Card, Commonwealth Pensioner Concession Card, Department of Veteran's Affairs Gold Card or White Card, or a Refugee or Asylum Seeker Visa.
+- Basic information about the child including name, date of birth, language spoken at home, previous kindergarten attendance and immunisation status. - Details of any additional support the child might require due to a disability including intellectual, sensory or physical impairment. - Contact details for the family or carer and any additional adults that should be kept informed throughout the process (e.g. another family member, a case worker or other support service staff member the family or carer trusts). - Whether the child is identified as fulfilling any of the following criteria: - Is Aboriginal or Torres Strait Islander - o Is from a multiple birth (triplet or greater) - have had contact with Child Protection